Abramovich pushes to sell Chelsea as lawmakers target owner

-LONDON (AP) — Faced with the threat of financial sanctions targeting Russians, Chelsea owner Roman Abramovich announced Wednesday he is trying to sell the Premier League club that became trophy-winning machine thanks to his lavish investment.
+LONDON (AP) — Facing calls to be included in sanctions against Russians, Roman Abramovich is trying to offload Chelsea — the Premier League club he turned into an elite trophy-winning machine with his lavish investment.

 Abramovich rarely speaks publicly but did give an interview to Forbes last year, in part explaining the purchase of Chelsea in 2003 for 140 million pounds including 75 million pounds of debt.